How To Tell If a Website Is safe

 It works like this, organizations that depend on security can have their websites reviewed and validated by licensed unbiased companies called Certificate Authorities.
 This ensures the organization and website are trustworthy and using a secure connection.
 If the site passes the tests, the Certificate Authority issues an EV SSL certificate and only sites with these certificates displays color in the address bar including the company name along with the address.

 Just like traffic signals, colors like red and green denote stop and go, respectively.
 If green, it means the site is safe.
 If red, then you should not access that site.
 This review process means criminals can't obtain the certificates that are required to display the colorful information on the address bar.
 So, when you see a site with green info in the address bar, you can be sure that it's legit.
+From the above points you got an answer for a query “how to tell if a website is safe”

 Now, if you are reading a news or checking the weather, security doesn't matter much.
 So, don't be concerned if there is no HTTPS, padlock, or green bar.
 Security matters most when you send sensitive information such as credit card info or passwords.